 So, what is considered good content?

-Content published on your website first – Even if it’s your own content, if you have already published it on another website then it’s not good for your site (unless you specify the canonical tag correctly).
+Content exclusive for your website – Even if it’s your own content, if you have already published it on another website then it’s not good for your site (unless you specify the canonical tag correctly).

-Content that includes text as well – Try to have text to accompany your non-text content.
+Content that includes text elements – Write text to accompany your non-text content.
 For example, if you post videos on your website try to add a text description as well.
 If you add images try to describe in words what the image is all about.

 Content that is useful – Don’t publish content for the sake of publishing.
-Before hitting the publish button make sure that what goes live adds value to your website.
+Before hitting the publish button make sure that what goes live adds value to your website and readers.

 Content that is well researched – Users don’t want to read quickly prepared posts and neither do search engines.